lim-wen-qi/pawsweb/README.md

 ### Pet Discovery & Adoption

-Users can browse available pets and use search and filtering functionality to narrow down the listings.
+Users can browse available pets and use search and filtering functionality to narrow down listings by criteria such as pet type, breed, size, and gender.
 <img width="1433" height="1365" alt="pawsweb3" src="https://github.com/user-attachments/assets/4c0168a0-946d-4d1b-b7b0-2118ce1f4631" />